Skip to Content

 Adaptable Diet

-Here’s what makes their egg-only diet fascinating:
+Here’s what makes their diet so extraordinary:

 Nest Bird Predation